GHHCommunity/KaliConfiga/README.md

-#What it conmtains and does??
+#What it contains and does??

          1.Removes your old source list and updates new sources.